-Nonetheless, if you are permanently banned, you can and should submit a Pokemon Go ban appeal, as there are chances to have your ban overturned.
+Nonetheless, if you are permanently banned, you can and should submit a Pokemon Go ban appeal.We’re Here to Help Recover Your Account!

 Can You Unban a Pokemon Go Account?

-For example, if you got banned for hate speech or racial slurs (such as for your Pokemon or Trainer names), the chances of recovering that Pokemon Go account are very small to none.
+For instance, if your ban resulted from hate speech or other slurs (such as offensive Pokemon or Trainer names), the chances of account recovery are very small to none.

 On the other hand, if you’ve been restricted under the allegation of cheating (spoofing, emulators and such), you stand a much higher chance of success.